Joe Iconis: 2006–2013: Early projects

 The American Theatre Wing awarded Iconis a Jonathan Larson Grant in 2006.

 Iconis wrote the music and lyrics for The Black Suits, with a book by Iconis and Robert Maddock.
 The show was originally written as Iconis and Maddock's thesis at NYU.
 It is a "rock musical about a Long Island high school garage band."
 It played SPF at The Public Theater in June 2008.
 The musical was presented at the Barrington Stage Company's Musical Theatre Lab in Pittsfield, Massachusetts from August 16, 2012, to September 2, 2012.
 The musical had its world premiere at the Center Theatre Group in Los Angeles, California from October 27, 2013, to November 24, 2013.

 Iconis wrote the music, lyrics, and book for The Plant That Ate Dirty Socks, a rock musical based on the book of the same name by Nancy McArthur.
 Produced by TheaterWorksUSA, it opened Off-Broadway at the Lucille Lortel Theatre in July through August 2008.

-Iconis wrote the music, lyrics, and book for ReWrite, trio of interconnected musicals about deadlines.
-The three parts are entitled "Nelson Rocks!", "Miss Marzipan", and "The Process".
+Iconis wrote the music, lyrics, and book for ReWrite, trio of interconnected musicals about deadlines: "Nelson Rocks!", "Miss Marzipan", and "The Process".
 The piece ran at Ars Nova in concert in July 2007, and played Urban Stages from December 2008 through January 2009.
 The musical had a reading at the Goodspeed Festival of New Musicals in January 2010.

 Iconis wrote the music and lyrics for Things To Ruin, rock concert about young people hell bent on destruction and creation.
 The show was seen in various incarnations at Ars Nova and Joe's Pub (in 2007).
 The final version premiered at the Zipper Factory Theater (now closed) in November 2008 and January 2009.
 The show returned to Off-Broadway in May 2009 at the Second Stage Theatre.
 A cast recording was released in September 2010 from Sh-K-Boom Records.
-The New Jersey premiere of the theatrical rock concert was on August 6–8, 2015, performed by the Young Adult Drama Group (YADG), in North Brunswick.
+The New Jersey premiere of the theatrical rock concert was on August 6–8, 2015, performed by the Young Adult Drama Group in North Brunswick.

 Iconis wrote the music, lyrics, and book for Bloodsong of Love.
 Directed by John Simpkins, the musical played Off-Broadway at Ars Nova in April to May 2010.
 In 2010, Bloodsong of Love was nominated for three Drama Desk Awards: Outstanding Featured Actor in a Musical (Jeremy Morse), Outstanding Music (Joe Iconis), and Outstanding Book of a Musical (Joe Iconis).
 In 2011, it was presented at the National Alliance for Musical Theatre.

 In 2013, his song, "Broadway, Here I Come!" was featured several times throughout the second season of the NBC television show Smash.